Grow Your Next Giving Day with Mightycause’s Group Giving function

 As we mentioned above, a local group or business has a valuable network of prospective donors.
 Even if they are not able to contribute monetarily, their contribution can be promoting or advertising your event to that network.

 Group Giving pages provide a fun, unique way for partners and sponsors to get involved with your event while showcasing their philanthropy within the community.
 This is a huge win for both you and potential partners.

 4 – Increase Partnerships and Encourage Friendly Competition

 Group Giving pages don’t end once the page is created.
 You can leverage your current pages to promote their use and bring in new partnerships.
 Easily publicize your current pages by adding them to a leaderboard for your event.

-A leaderboard allows you to recognize the efforts of those already using the Group Giving pages.
+A leaderboard allows you to recognize the efforts of those already using these pages.
 It does this while also leveraging that visibility to attract potential new partners.
-The high visibility of a leaderboard can motivate other companies and groups to be involved with your event.
-As they see groups already using these pages, it may inspire them to get involved, too!

 Additionally, consider incentivizing your leaderboard with creative matches or special prizes for group giving pages.
 Adding an element of friendly competition amongst these pages can go a long way.
 It can aid in boosting active participation, donor count, and donation volume.
 One example of a Group Giving incentive is to provide a donation on behalf of the “winning” Group to the nonprofit(s) of their choice.
 Consider adding a Group Giving sponsor to your sponsorship offerings.